×

 A gut renovation involves layers of costs, design, timing, and permits.
 This kind of renovation may at first seem mysterious and full of uncertainties.
 Ultimately, having the right contractor who knows how to handle any unexpected gut renovation challenges is key to a successful remodel.
 Below, Sweeten outlines hidden gut renovation challenges during a remodel to help you prep in advance.

-Clearly communicate about timing & scheduling
+Clearly Communicate about Timing & Scheduling

 Before starting any work, you and the contractor will develop a timeline for the project.
-While building and renovation schedules always have some built-in flexibility, the goal should be to stick to that schedule as much as possible.
+While building and renovation schedules always have some flexibility, the goal should be to stick to that schedule as much as possible.

-Costs for a gut renovation: Controlling the budget
+Costs for a Gut Renovation: Controlling the Budget

-Homeowners undertaking serious gut remodels should build in an extra cash reserve for issues that come up along the way.
-Add in an additional 10 to 15 percent above the expected budget for a non-gut remodel, and add more than 15% for a gut remodel.
+You want your home’s gut renovation to cost as close to the estimate as possible.
+Once a contract has been accepted and signed, most contractors also aim to bring the project in at or near the estimated cost.
+Homeowners undertaking major gut remodels should build in an extra cash reserve for unexpected issues that may arise.
+Add in an additional 10 to 15 percent above the expected budget for a non-gut remodel, and more than 15% for a gut remodel.

 Renovate to live, Sweeten to thrive!